leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/1rimmonkenanff_focalization_framework_rimmonkenan.md

 ---
-UID: "1RimmonKenanFF"
-Title: "Focalization Framework"
-Author: "Rimmon-Kenan"
+Author: Rimmon-Kenan
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: PERSPECTIVES
 Prima-Forma:
-  - "taberna"
+- taberna
-  - "perspective"
+- perspective
-DIR: "PERSPECTIVES"
-Summary: "The perspective through which a narrative is presented, focusing on who sees or perceives the events within the story."
+Summary: The perspective through which a narrative is presented, focusing on who sees or perceives the events within the story.
+Title: Focalization Framework
+UID: 1RimmonKenanFF
 ---
 ### Title: **Rimmon-Kenan's Focalization Framework**

 - **Focalization**: